PycraftDeveloper/PMMA/documentation/docs/cpp_api/display.rst

     This method is used to create a window which will be the rendering target for PMMA.
 All 2D and 3D content will end up being rendered to this window.

     :param unsigned int NewSize: The size of the window in pixels.
 If set to (0, 0) the window will be created at the current monitor's resolution and be automatically full-screen.
-For this method you can input either an iterable Python sequence (list or tuple for example) or a numpy array.
-All inputs are converted automatically to be a continuous uint32 (or unsigned int 32) numpy array - its unlikely this conversion will be slow in this scenario.
     :param CPP_Display_Create_Kwargs kwargs: Used to customize the default window parameters.

     .. note:: This method must be called before any rendering can occur.